-29. Identification of GWWR under specific market stress events only under specific market stress events given the nature of the counterparty's business or portfolio profile.
+29. Identification of GWWR under specific market stress events

+The process and methodologies for the identification of GWWR allow the institutions' risk management function to also identify counterparties where GWWR might occur only under specific market stress events given the nature of the counterparty's business or portfolio profile.
 This might be the result of the vulnerability of the counterparty's business to particular stress events or to the concentration of the counterparty's portfolio in certain products or markets that tend to be less liquid in stressed conditions.
 In this context, institutions consider a more prudent approach for less transparent counterparties, linking the GWWR methodology to the customer due diligence process.